Calendar (1993 film): Critical reception

 If Calendar, like such earlier Egoyan films as The Adjuster and Speaking Parts, has to be pieced together backward, it is so finely constructed and beautifully acted a movie that its game of detective is quite enticing.
 Seamlessly edited, the film sustains a visual rhythm that is as confident as it is edgy.

-Jonathan Rosenbaum of the Chicago Reader gave the film four stars out of four (masterpiece) and opened his enthusiastic review with the following sentence: "In terms of craft, originality, and intelligence, there are few young filmmakers in the world today to match Atom Egoyan...".
+Jonathan Rosenbaum of the Chicago Reader gave the film four stars out of four and opened his review saying: "In terms of craft, originality, and intelligence, there are few young filmmakers in the world today to match Atom Egoyan...".

 However, not all reviews were positive.
 Rita Kempley of The Washington Post said, "[Egoyan's] approach remains far too cerebral to evoke more than intellectual interest".